Une rentrée éco-responsable sans déchet

 Sep 01, 2022admin

-Simply by changing a few small habits to adopt more sustainable consumption alternatives according to the 5R rule :
+Simply by changing a few small habits to adopt more sustainable consumption alternatives according to the 5Rs rule :

 • REDUCE your consumption and focus on your real needs

-• RE-USE what you have or opt for second hand
+• REUSE what you already have or opt for second-hand

 • RECYCLE or upcycle as much as possible

-• GIVE BACK to the Earth or compost organic waste (which will be mandatory by 2024)
+• Returning organic waste to the Earth or composting it (which will be mandatory by 2024)

-The little extra of this “reasoned” lifestyle is the savings that we can easily make at the end of the year , and given the rise in prices that is affecting us at the moment, it is even a holy argument 😊
+The added bonus of this "sensible" lifestyle is the savings you can easily make at the end of the year , and given the current price increases, that's a pretty compelling argument 😊

-SO ?
-Do you want to test this concept to see what it looks like in practice?
+So?
+Do you want to try this concept out to see what it's really like?
 Here are several ways to get started easily.

 We know that plastic, in addition to releasing microparticles, is a disaster for the environment.
-A simple gesture to limit our consumption: switch to glass bottles or buy a water bottle .
+A simple step to limit our consumption: switch to glass bottles or buy a reusable water bottle .

-• We can thus save more than 100 bottles per French per year (that's always that much less in nature).
+• This allows us to save more than 100 bottles per French person per year (that's always something less in nature).

-• We thus avoid poisoning ourselves with the microparticles that break off from the plastic.
+• This avoids poisoning oneself with microparticles that detach from the plastic.

-• We can achieve savings of more than €300 per year per household.
+• You can save more than €300 per year per household.

-• We can flavor our drinks with fruits or plants (like here with sprigs of mint).
+• We can flavor our drinks with fruits or plants (like here with mint sprigs).

-And if you don't like drinking tap water, you can easily improve its quality and taste with natural charcoal or ceramic pearls .
+And if you don't like drinking tap water, you can easily improve its quality and taste with natural charcoal or ceramic beads .

 💧